rexlunae/simple-endian-rs/README.md

 * The multi-byte integers: `u16`, `u32`, `u64`, `u128`, `usize`, `i16`, `i32`, `i64`, `i128`, `isize`
 * The floats: `f32`, `f64`.

-At the time of this writing, the only common built-in type that doesn't have an implementation is char, and this is because some values of char that would be possible from the binary representation would cause a panic.
-Usually, you wouldn't want to store a char directly anyway, so this is probably a small limitation.
+Additionally, `char` is supported (behind the `simple_char_impls` feature, enabled by default via the `simple_all`/default feature set).

+Note: even though `char` is supported as an in-memory value, many on-disk / on-wire formats don’t store Rust `char` values directly.
+When you need a stable binary representation, prefer explicit encodings (e.g. UTF-8 bytes, UTF-16 code units, UTF-32 code points) using the text helpers.

-## Derive macros (optional)
+## Derive macro (optional): `derive` Feature

-If you enable the `derive` feature, you can generate *wire-format* helper types from a “logical” struct definition.
+If you enable the `derive` feature, you can generate **wire-format helper types** from a “logical” struct definition.
+This comes in the form of the `Endianize` macro.

-The macro is intentionally conservative: it generates a companion `*Wire` struct where fields are endian-wrapped, and it can also generate inline fixed UTF-16/UTF-32 padded fields from `String`/`&str` fields.
+The macro is intentionally conservative:

+* It generates a companion `*Wire` struct where fields are endian-wrapped.
+* It can generate inline fixed UTF-16/UTF-32 padded fields from `String`/`&str` fields.

+It’s designed for “I want a stable on-wire layout, and I want the compiler to help keep it correct.”

 ```rust
 use simple_endian::Endianize;